mark-summerfield/store/README.md

 Add files to store:

+    str l

+or

+    str list

+This will glob the files in the current folder and its immediate subfolders and filter out ignored and empty files to present a list of unstored files.
+It will then prompt for whether to add the files to the store (creating the store if necessary).

+(Use `str list --no` in a shell script to provide a list of unstored unignored nonempty files that are candidates to be added; the `--no` prevents the interactive prompting to add.)

+Alternatively, add specified or globbed files like this:

     str a *

 or

     str add *

-This will add all the globbed files apart from those that match the default ignore globs (e.g., `*.bak`, `*.o`, `*.obj`, etc.).
-You can add, remove, or list the ignores (filenames, folder names, or globs).
+This will add all the specified files apart from those that match the default ignore globs (e.g., `*.bak`, `*.o`, `*.obj`, etc.).

-Alternatively, specify actual files instead of using a glob, or have store find the files for you:

-    str s -i

-or

-    str status -i

-Store status lists the unstored unignored nonempty files; the `-i` (or `--interactive` says to prompt to add if there are any listed).
+You can also add, remove, or list the ignores (filenames, folder names, or globs).

 The most common operation is to update the store after changes: